Bernat-BC/Ni-Chaos/README.md

 To reproduce the study, you will need the following:

 - MATLAB R2023b (or later)
-- GAIO for matlab, see https://github.com/gaioguy/GAIO.git (this is included in ``Data scripts'' when cloning this repository)
+- GAIO for matlab, see https://github.com/gaioguy/GAIO.git (this is included in ``Data-scripts'' when cloning this repository)

 ## Installation